memorycircuits/neurometa/README.md

 ## Installation

 Most users don't need to install `neurometa` as they can just grab the output from the backups folder.
-Install with `pip`:

 ```shell
 pip install neurometa